activeadmin-plugins/active_admin_scoped_collection_actions/README.md

  * vendor_id - association "belongs_to :vendor, class_name: 'Vendor', foreign_key: :vendor_id"
  * has_3g - boolean

 Parameter "form" is a proc object which returns Hash.
 It defines what fields you want to be able to update.
 Hash keys are  column names in database.
 Hash values are a types of HTML inputs.
-Now we only support ""text", "datepicker" and "selectbox".
-If you want something more complex - you can build you own forms.
+We support only "text", "datepicker" and "selectbox".
+If you want something more complex - you can build your own forms.

 # Custom Actions